I believe without a doubt that financial planning is the key to having peace of mind about your finances.

 Virtual meetings are the most common and most effective way to meet.
 As such, the discovery meeting is often done on the phone or in an online session.

-The discovery meeting will be different than most anything you’ve done in the past.
+People often say the discovery meeting is different from anything they’ve done in the past.
 The time we spend together isn’t about filling out some forms to list your assets and liabilities.
 It doesn’t involve a 3 to 4 question risk tolerance questionnaire that supposedly determines your capacity for risk.

-Here are a few of the things I want you to answer in our time together.
+Here are a few of the things we will discuss.

 - Why is money essential to you?
 That may seem obvious and counterintuitive.
 You’d be surprised how many people struggle to answer the question.